 A dental discount plan is the perfect solution for seniors because it addresses each of these issues.
 Primarily, since it’s a discount plan rather than insurance, they cannot be turned down for coverage, there are no exclusions or caps and it can be used right away.

 Perhaps best of all, these plans are very affordable.
-To learn more about the difference between discount and insurance plans, visit our home page or to view available plans in your particular area, visit the site at the bottom of page...
+To learn more about the difference between discount and insurance plans, visit our home page or to view available plans in your particular area, visit the resource site right here!

 Dental care tips for seniors